Mathématique: Chapter 80

 Young shook it.

-“You were meant to,” Zelenka said, unimpressed.
+“You were meant to,” Zelenka threw back over his shoulder, unimpressed.

 Young cleared his throat.
 “It came from Altera.
 The Ancient homeworld.
 It was a prize for completing a series of trials.
 It was small.
-Could fit in the palm your hand.
+Could fit in the palm of your hand.
 Red.
 Carved.”

 “Carved?”
 Zelenka repeated.
 “And—and red?”

-Zelenka sat back and opened his hands, like he’d already won whatever the hell argument they were having.
+Zelenka sat back and opened his hands like he’d already won whatever the hell argument they were having.

 Woolsey gathered himself and straightened.
 “Dr. McKay, as soon as you’ve sealed off all newly active labs and ensured there’s no ongoing depletion of our ZPM, I’d like to hold a senior staff briefing.
-Is there a tentative time you can—”
+Is there a tentative time you might—”

 “Oh.”
-Zelenka squinted up at Eli, then frowned at Young.
+Zelenka squinted at Eli, then frowned at Young.
 “And who is this?”
 He turned to Eli.
 “Sorry, who are you?”

 “Eli Wallace.”
 Eli held out his hand and smiled.
 “I’m Nick Rush’s intern.”